PGR Review Hub

 - You should fully complete their initial review at the usual time in January.

 - The financial year ends on 31 July but the new academic term starts in October for PGR students.
 If you started in Aug/Sept you will be charged one/two months extra fees for (technically) starting in the previous academic year.
-Please contact the Graduate School if you have any questions.
+When you reach your final year of supervised research you will have one/two months less fees.

 - I'm a DTP student/Wellcome student doing two lab rotations, do I do an initial review?

-- No you do not, go straight to annual review after your lab rotations.
+- No you do not, go straight to annual review during the summer after your lab rotations.

 - Do part-time students also hold their initial review in January, or can this be pushed to a little later to get feedback on more developed work?

 - Part-time students follow the same procedure above as all other students.
 Initial reviews are normally completed within the first 0-3 months of starting.
-If you start after March, then it would be combined in the annual review tab in the PGR system.
-Please contact the Graduate School if this is the case as they will have to adjust your record.
+If you start after March, then it would be combined in the annual review.